Sam-Dragon/kafka-producer/Notes.md

 > Consumer
 - The one who consumes an event from kafka broker

-# Ordering
-- In case of message key is absent, the data can be stored in any of the partition. order is not followed and may raise conflicts
-- In case of message key is provided, the data is always stored in 'single partition'

 # Architecture
 - Generally, we need more than broker.
 It works on leader-follwer server.